osg-htc/docs/docs/data/xrootd/install-standalone.md

 By default XRootD servers write files on the storage system aa the Unix user `xrootd` instead of the [authenticated](xrootd-authorization) user.
 The `xrootd-multiuser` plugins changes this behaviour:

-1. Install the XRootd Multiuser plugin:
+1. Install the XRootD multi-user plugin:

         :::console
         root@host # yum install xrootd-multiuser